 Murmure by Van Cleef & Arpels (2002) {Perfume Short (Review)}

-The perfume was created by Alberto Morillas and Jacques Cavallier of Firmenich and is classified as a woody floral.
-Nevertheless and despite the soft-sounding name, the scent starts with an impression that is like the crack of a scented whip seemingly made of a dry medicinal herb with camphorous nuances while the lush fresh jasmine appears as a second role awaiting its turn to say its line in the background.
-It is an interesting uncompromising beginning, full of sharp lines, in the line of some vintage women's classics that conveyed an extra measure of confidence and assertiveness, shunning any idea of prettiness and drawing a sharp line with the girly camp, which surely did not exceed the 12 years old mark in their minds.
-This dry character makes it a suitable scent for men as well.
+The perfume was created by Alberto Morillas and Jacques Cavallier of Firmenich.
+It is classified as a woody floral.
+Despite the soft-sounding evocative name, the scent starts with an impression that is like the crack of a scented whip seemingly made of a dry medicinal herb with camphorous nuances while the fresh lush jasmine appears in a supporting role awaiting its turn to say its line in the background.

 The flacon was designed by Gwenael Nicolas to imitate the shape of an open lily while offering the aesthetics of a contemporary sculpture.